stashed/docs/docs/addons/nats/authentications/basic/index.md

       scheme: nats
   secret:
     name: sample-nats-auth
-  type: stash/nats
+  type: nats
   version: 2.4.0
 ```

 Here,

-- `.spec.clientConfig.service` specifies the Service information to use to connects with the server.
+- `.spec.clientConfig.service` specifies the Service information to use to connects with the NATS server.
 - `.spec.secret` specifies the name of the Secret that holds necessary credentials to access the server.
-- `spec.type` specifies the type of the data.
-This is particularly helpful in auto-backup where you want to use different path prefixes for different types of data.
+- `spec.type` specifies the type of the target.
+This is particularly helpful in auto-backup where you want to use different path prefixes for different types of target.

 Let's create the `AppBinding` we have shown above,